-Returned to action as the starter at the Dime corner over the later half of the season after missing the start of the year with an injury...Enjoyed his most productive game vs. UTEP, with five tackles and a pair of pass breakups.
+Preseason All C-USA fourth team by Phil Steele...
+Picked off his first career pass in the Hawai'i Bowl in addition to setting a career high with four unassisted tackles and matching his career-high in tackles (5)...
+Returned to action as the starter at the Dime corner over the later half of the season after missing the start of the year with an injury..
+Posted his first five-tackle game vs. UTEP.

 Redshirted but was twice named Scout Team Player of the Week.

 One of eight true freshmen to play for the Owls...
 Saw action in 12 of 13 games...
 Early action was primarily on special teams, but stepped into the cornerback rotation when injuries created playing opportunities and also chipped in on kickoff returns late in the year...
 Had a pair of tackles at corner and added a third on punt coverage...
 Picked up both his tackles at corner vs. SMU...
 In addition to a punt coverage tackle at Memphis, recovered a Tulane fumble on a kickoff return to set up a Rice touchdown...
 Gave the Owls an early spark vs. Southern Miss with a 40-yard return on opening kickoff and then answered a Golden Eagle field goal with a 46-yard return to give Rice a short field that resulted in a touchdown...
 Named a finalist in the Southern Region for a National High School Scholar Athlete Award from the National Football Foundation...
 Teammate Alex Lyons was the region's winner.